 “It’s not your place to apologize for my dog’s lack of training,” he said, his voice terse.
 “I’ve had fifteen years to make her stop stealing food.
 I’m sorry your family had to deal with the consequences of my own irresponsibility.”

-She wanted to argue, to explain how all her small failures built up to Makkachin wheezing in the back of the inn’s rattling supply truck as Mari’s father drove to the emergency vet at top speed.
+She wanted to argue, to explain how all her small failures built up to Makkachin wheezing in the back of the inn’s rattling supply van as Mari’s father drove to the emergency vet at top speed.
 She’d had almost twenty-four years of being the diligent eldest child who watched her friends move away for degrees, careers, marriages, while she stayed at home so her artistic, ambitious little brother could follow his every dream, and she’d single-handedly sabotaged him when it mattered most.
 Why couldn’t Viktor see that?

 But the point of apologies wasn’t to browbeat the other person into accepting your contrition.
 Of course, it was also rude to argue with someone who was trying to apologize, but maybe Russians didn’t care so much about letting people save face.
 Not that she knew what Russians were like other than Viktor and Yurio, both of whom seemed to be unusual examples.